satlawa/ucy_cpp_snake/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./SnakeGame`.

+### Project Requirements fullfilled

+##Loops, Functions, I/O

+#The project reads data from a file and process the data, or the program writes data to a file.
+The project reads data from an external file or writes data to a file as part of the necessary operation of the program.
+The project was extended to write game options ans the highscore into a file and reads it with the start of the program.
+Class FileController is responsible for reading and writing the data to files.

+#The project accepts user input and processes the input.
+The project accepts input from a user as part of the necessary operation of the program.
+By adding the menu to the game the user is able to change some basic settings as well as have a look at the highsores.

+##Object Oriented Programming
+The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.

+#The project uses Object Oriented Programming techniques.
+The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.
+The whole project is designed with Object Oriented Programming techniques in mind.

+#Classes use appropriate access specifiers for class members.
+All class data members are explicitly specified as public, protected, or private.
+All new classes where designd to meet this criteria.
+Additionally the attributes of the snake class where categorised as private ()

+#Class constructors utilize member initialization lists.
+All class members that are set to argument values are initialized through member initialization lists.

+#Classes encapsulate behavior.
+Appropriate data and functions are grouped into classes.
+Member data that is subject to an invariant is hidden from the user.
+State is accessed via member functions.
+All new classes where designd to meet this criteria.
+Additionally the attributes of the snake class where encapsulated so that they can be accessed just via member functions.